Citizen journalist Nydia Tisdale arrested and attacked by police officer while filming rally

 In August 2016, Tisdale filed a sexual assault complaint against Captain Tony Wooten, alleging that he pushed his crotch into her buttocks while he bent her over a countertop.
 That case was stayed pending the outcome of the criminal charges against Tisdale.

-On December 4, 2017.
-A Dawsonville jury convicted Tisdale on a misdemeanor charge of obstruction of officer, but but acquitted her of felony charges of obstruction and trespassing.
+On Dec.
+4, 2017, a Dawsonville jury convicted Tisdale on a misdemeanor charge of obstruction of an officer, but acquitted her of felony charges of obstruction and trespassing.

 “This is a partial victory, but not a complete victory, and I maintain my innocence of all charges,” Tisdale told the Freedom of the Press Foundation.
 “Video recording is not a crime.”